ymherklotz/vericert/benchmarks/README.md

 Hi,

-I have collected a set of benchmarks that you may be interested.
-The main idea is to run the exsiting HLS benchmarks to see if they work - they can only test correctness for a single set of input by a customised test bench.
+I have collected a set of benchmarks that you may be interested in.
+The main idea is to run the existing HLS benchmarks to see if they work - they can only test correctness for a single set of input by a customised test bench.

 * jacob_2d: a benchmark from Polybench
 * sobel: a benchmark from LegUp HLS